-Middle school students (4th through 8th grade) attend the acclaimed multi-day, residential outdoor Schoodic Education Adventure (SEA) programs led on campus by Acadia National Park educators.
-Curriculum-based and hands-on field experiences on the rugged coast of Maine offer unparalleled experience for students and an exciting way to build science literacy and enthusiasm.
+Middle school students become citizen scientists when they attend the acclaimed multi-day, residential outdoor Schoodic Education Adventure (SEA) programs led on campus by Acadia National Park educators.
+Curriculum-based and hands-on field experiences on the rugged coast of Maine offer an unparalleled experience for students and an exciting way to build science literacy and enthusiasm.

 - Biological inventory of a forest